* 2nd-qtr EPS $0.93 ex items tops Wall Street view of $0.74/shr

 * Expands K-Cup partnership with Starbucks

-It also ends speculation that Starbucks might walk away from their partnership following the expiration of certain Green Mountain patents and the launch of Starbucks' own single-serve brewer of espresso drinks.
+It also ends speculation that Starbucks might walk away from their partnership following the expiration of certain Green Mountain patents and the launch of Starbucks' own single-serve brewer.

 "The Starbucks deal changes the conversation to longer-term opportunities," said Marc Riddick, an analyst with The Williams Capital Group.
 "It further confirms our belief that K-Cups are a growth driver for many strong companies, not just Green Mountain."

 Starbucks shares rose nearly 1 percent after hours.

 Net income was $132.4 million, or 87 cents per share, in Green Mountain's fiscal second quarter ended on March 30, up from $93.0 million, or 58 cents per share, a year earlier.

 Excluding certain costs, earnings were 93 cents per share.
 On that basis, analysts, on average, had been expecting 74 cents per share, according to Thomson Reuters I/B/E/S.

 Net sales rose 14 percent to $1.00 billion, as a 21 percent increase in K-Cups offset a 10 percent decline in sales of brewers and accessories.